marxin/texi2rst-generated/sphinx/gfortran/randominit---initialize-a-pseudo-random-number-generator.rst

                             ``LOGICAL`` type, and it is ``INTENT(IN)``.
 If it is ``.true.``, the seed is set to a processor-dependent value that is distinct from th seed set by a call to ``RANDOM_INIT`` in another image.
-If it is ``.false.``, the seed is set value that does depend which image called ``RANDOM_INIT``.
+If it is ``.false.``, the seed is set to a value that does depend which image called ``RANDOM_INIT``.
   ========================  ===========================================================================